Trust / Beer / Beverage Heritage / 1759-present

 The Guinness story begins with an unusually concrete time signal.
 In 1759, Arthur Guinness signed a 9,000-year lease at St. James's Gate Brewery in Dublin.
 Diageo describes Guinness as established in 1759 and now brewed in more than 50 countries and enjoyed in more than 150 countries.

 The lease matters because it makes the brand's long horizon feel physical rather than decorative.
-Heritage claims can become wallpaper when they are only nostalgia.
+History claims can become wallpaper when they are only nostalgia.
 Guinness has a date, a place, a founder story, a brewery, and a lease duration so exaggerated that it becomes memorable.
 The brand's time logic starts before the glass is poured.

 The Pour Turned Delay Into Ritual